The Steady Surge in Residential Solar

 Beyond the standard roof panels

 While the standard rooftop installation is still king, there are other ways to mount panels, and other places to put them.
 The most-hyped innovation might be Tesla’s PV roof tiles, called Solar Roof, announced in 2016 to much fanfare.
-Although the company has been taking orders for some time, experts say that the practical reality is a long way off, and the real cost has nearly doubled from the original.
+Although the company has been taking orders for some time, experts say that the practical reality is a long way off, and the real cost has nearly doubled from the original projected prices.

 For homeowners with a big sunny field on their property, a ground-mounted array can be a fantastic option.
 Space is potentially unlimited, panels can be pointed and tilted for optimal production, and snow and debris can be cleared manually.
 Ground-mounted systems comprise 10% of residential installations for ReVision Energy, and the New England–based company recently dedicated a crew to installing the helical piles that attach these arrays to the ground.